-Does this sound familiar: Your project teams are working really hard but you’re still seeing a pattern of failing projects and projects that fail to deliver the expected benefits.
+Do you consider keeping, killing or reconsidering stategies for improving governance?
+Does this sound familiar?
+Your project teams are working really hard but you’re still seeing a pattern of failing projects and projects that fail to deliver the expected benefits.

-One of the strategies that you can use to improve governance and drive up the performance of the project portfolio overall is to make the tough decisions.
+One of the strategies that you can use is improving governance.
+This can drive up the performance of the project portfolio overall is to make the tough decisions.
 Oftentimes, projects fail because no one took a difficult decision earlier.
 Perhaps the sponsor didn’t have the power to make the hard choices.
 Perhaps no one in management was paying attention.
 Perhaps the issues were flagged up but the choices on the table were so unappealing that no one had the courage to take them.

 Bravery is a key quality for a PMO!
 And you can do it in a very structured way, challenging poor performance through reviewing projects closely.

 Review your project portfolio and look at how likely each project is to succeed.
 Use project reporting and your ever improving governance structures to do this.
 Once you have the information on the likelihood of success for each project, you can make an informed decision about what should happen next.
 You’ve got three choices.

 This is the easy decision.
 Review the data you have and see what project performance is like.
 Some of your projects are probably doing well.
 They have dedicated teams and a structure in place that supports delivery.
 You are expecting to get the benefits forecasted.

 These are the projects you want to leave alone for now.
 Keep a watchful eye from a distance and ensure they don’t go off the rails in the future.
 But for now, turn your attention to mitigating the issues with delivery across other areas of your portfolio.

 The fastest way to improve project success rates across the portfolio is to close down projects that are going to fail anyway.
 Don’t waste any more time on these.
 Don’t waste any more money.
 Move the project resources on to something that is going to bring the company some benefit.